Take Back the Night (song): Commercial performance

-"Take Back the Night" reached the top-forty positions in most countries.
+"Take Back the Night" reached the top forty positions in most countries.
 In the United States, "Take Back the Night" debuted at number 47, before climbing eight spots to number 39.
 Eventually, the song reached a peak of number 29, becoming Timberlake's lowest charting-single in the United States.
-The song was a little better on the Pop Songs chart, debuting at number 20, becoming the greatest gainer of the week, and on the Hot R&B/Hip-Hop Songs chart, where it reached the top-ten, becoming his sixth top-ten on the R&B charts.
-In the United Kingdom, the song also failed to reach the top-twenty, peaking at number 22, remaining one of his lowest charting solo singles, only losing to "Tunnel Vision".
+The song was a little better on the Pop Songs chart, debuting at number 20, becoming the greatest gainer of the week, before peaking at number 14.
+On the Hot R&B/Hip-Hop Songs chart, it reached the top ten, peaking at number 8, becoming his sixth top ten on the R&B charts.
+On the Billboard airplay charts, it reached number 23 on the Adult R&B Songs chart, number 21 on the Adult Pop Airplay chart, and at number 10 on the Rhythmic Airplay chart.
+In the United Kingdom, the song also failed to reach the top twenty, peaking at number 22, remaining one of his lowest charting solo singles, only losing to "Tunnel Vision".
+Also in the United Kingdom, the song reached number 4 on the UK Airplay chart.

-In Ireland, the song missed the top-forty, only reaching number 49, while in Germany, the song only peaked at number 52.
-In France, the song was his only single to miss the top-forty, only peaking at number 85.
+In Australia, the song missed the top forty, only reaching number 57.
+However, it reached number 11 on the urban chart.
+In Belgium, it reached number 26 in Flanders, and number 6 on its urban chart, but missed the top forty in Wallonia, only reaching number 45.
+In Canada, it reached number 23.
+In Denmark, it reached number 37.
+In Ireland, the song missed the top forty, only reaching number 49, while in Italy, the song only reached number 54.
+In Germany, the song only peaked at number 52.
+In Japan, the song reached number 15.
+In the Netherlands, the song reached number 23 on the Dutch Top 40, and at number 38 on Single Top 100.
+In France, the song was his only single to miss the top forty, only peaking at number 85.
 In Switzerland, "Take Back the Night" became Timberlake's lowest charting solo single, only reaching number 48 - his lowest was 2003's "I'm Lovin' It", with a peak of number 47.

 Live performances

 Timberlake performed the song live for the first time at the Wireless Festival on July 12, 2013.
 On August 25, 2013, Timberlake also performed the song at the 2013 MTV Video Music Awards at Barclays Center as part of a medley.
-The song is featured on Timberlake's 2013/14 The 20/20 Experience World Tour as well as Timberlake's Legends of the Summer Stadium Tour with rapper Jay-Z (2013).
+The song was featured on Timberlake's 2013–15 The 20/20 Experience World Tour, as well as his 2013 Legends of the Summer Stadium Tour with rapper Jay-Z.